-The research portfolio for candidates usually also includes journal articles, edited volume chapters, and/or edited volumes.
-It also usually includes evidence of progress on a second monograph or new research project.
-Such evidence might include grant proposals and awards, archival or field research, presentations, articles, and book chapters.
-Public scholarship - whether in print, in person, online, or on screen - strengthens a candidate's file.
+The research portfolio for candidates who write monographs usually also includes journal articles, edited volume chapters, and/or edited volumes.
+All research portfolios should also include evidence of ongoing research that will continue beyond promotion.
+Such evidence might include grant proposals and awards, archival or field research, data collection/analysis, presentations, and/or drafts of articles or book chapters in preparation or under review.

+Public scholarship - whether in print, in person, online, or on screen - is not required, but for those who do this work, it is considered an important part of the candidate's file.
 These contributions can include forms such as artistic expression, documentary film, public performance, curatorial work, lab-based teamwork, collaborative editorial work, archival research, and platform development.
 In addition to traditional peer-reviewed print publishing outlets in academic presses and journals, scholarship may be produced in such fora as online journals, digital humanities projects, op-eds, policy reports, performances, exhibitions, consulting work, public lectures and presentations, curriculum transformation projects, field-defining statements, and advocacy, activist, and coalition work.

 Taken together, the research portfolio should reflect the range and significance of the author's contributions to their academic fields and, if relevant, in realms beyond.
-Appraisals by external referees of publications in the scholarly and critical literature, and of works-in-progress, whenever possible, provide testimony as to importance and impact.
-Due consideration should be given to variations among fields and specialties, to new genres and areas of inquiry, and to the scholarly reputation of candidates.
+As the Department's faculty is diverse, we carefully consider appraisals of a candidate's publications by external referees in the scholarly and critical literature, such as book reviews.
+We also make careful use of outside evaluations by scholars in the candidate's field of research in order to evaluate the importance and impact of the research portfolio and the scholarly reputation of candidates.